The Fourth Year: Promoting Professional Identity and Uniqueness

-The PGY-4 rotations focus on specialty training and cultivating residents' developing expertise and readiness for independent psychiatric practice.
+The PGY-4 experience focuses on specialty training and cultivating residents' developing expertise and readiness for independent psychiatric practice and directed professional growth.

 - Chief Residents